SDGforskning/sdg-strings/SDG05_query_action_WoS.md

                     OR
                         (
                             ("*woman" OR "*women" OR "*womens" OR "*womans" OR "girl$" OR "female$"
-                            OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$"
-                            OR "wife" OR "wives" OR "girlfriend$"
+                            OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
                             OR "pregnan*" OR "maternity" OR "maternal"
-                            OR "lesbian"
-                            OR "gender*" OR "sexual* and gender" OR "transgender*" OR "transperson*" OR "non-binary" OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*"))
+                            OR "lesbian*" OR "gender*" OR "sexual* and gender" OR "transgender*" OR "transperson*" OR "non-binary"
+                            OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*"))
                             )
                             NEAR/3